 About 40.0% of Hillsdale College applicants submit their SAT scores, which average about 1,305.
 Quite a few Hillsdale College first-year students are given scholarships.
 Go on a virtual tour to learn more about Hillsdale College.

 It's difficult to beat The College of Wooster if you wish to pursue History as a major.
 Students who get pleasure from a more slow-paced life will value the school's position in the compact town of Wooster, Ohio.

-Thinking about history?
-You may want to put The College of Wooster's top program on your shortlist.
 By offering school funding to 97.0% of its undergraduates,this school helps you avoid as much student debt as possible.
+This institution is a good bang for the buck for students in Ohio.
 Want to know more details on The College of Wooster's campus?
 Take a virtual tour.